-The preparation of this report has involved the work of a number of consultants supervised and edited by Anthony W. Robins (AR), Deputy Director of Research.
-Individual authors are noted by initials at the ends of their sections.
+The preparation of this report has involved the work of a number of consultants supervised and edited by Anthony W. Robins (AR), Deputy Director Individual authors are of Research. noted by initials at the ends of their sections.
 The consultants were Margaret Knapp (MMK) and Eugenie Hoffmeyer (EH).
-Gale Harris (GH) of the Research Department verified the citations and sources, and provided editorial assistance.
-Marjorie Pearson (MP), Director of Research, wrote the description.
-Research Department staff who contributed to the report include Marion Cleaver, Virginia Kurshan, Susan Strauss, and Jay Shockley.
+Gale Harris (GH) of the Research Department verified the citations and sources, and provided editorial assist-Marjorie Pearson (MP), Director of Research, wrote the description.
+Research Department staff who contributed to the report include Marion Cleaver, Virginia Kurshan, Charles Savage, Susan Strauss, and Jay Shockley.